stefalda/react-localization/README.md

 * setLanguage(languageCode) - to force manually a particular language
 * getLanguage() - to get the current displayed language
 * getInterfaceLanguage() - to get the current device interface language
-* formatString() - to format the passed string replacing its placeholders with the other arguments strings
+* formatString() - formats the input string and returns a new string, replacing its placeholders with the other arguments strings
 ```js
   en:{
     bread:"bread",